mcastling/mcastling.github.io/NUItutorials/flex-container.md

 The `FlexContainer` class implements a subset of the `Flexbox` spec. (defined by W3C) at: https://www.w3.org/TR/css-flexbox-1/

-The flex container has the ability to alter the width and/or height of its children (i.e. flex items) to optimally fill the available space on any display device.
+The flex container has the ability to alter the width and/or height of its children (i.e. flex items), to optimally fill the available space on any display device.
 The container expands items to fill available free space, or shrinks them to prevent overflow.

-Below is an illustration of the various directions and terms as applied to a flex container with the "flex direction" defined as "row".
+Below is an illustration of the various directions and terms as applied to a flex container with the "flex direction" defined as `row`.

 ![ ](./Images/flex-container/flex-container.jpg)